Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 13:30 UTC 10.01.2021
 (Compatible with older versions)
-- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased thruoghput
+- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased throughput

 16:30 UTC 20.01.2021
 (Technically compatible but station names changed so you'll have to change the names of your existing stations accordingly or suffer OCD damage for the rest of the run.
 Alternatively you can copy your stations book, and replace the one from this update with it to get the rest)
-- Station names changed from colored text to icons of respective logistic chests resulting in drastically reduced length
+- Station names changed from coloured text to icons of respective logistic chests resulting in drastically reduced length
 - Added 8 car stations
 - Added 2 lane buffered 4-way intersections based on "Whirlpool" by Tallinu
 - 4:2 4-way (2) has been improved.
 While It was proven impossible to make it upgradable from 2 lane 4-way, it is now symmetric and doesn't let trains change lanes resulting in higher throughput